 However, is turning away from politics and maintaining a distance form political class really a solution?

-Changing dysfunctional behaviour is difficult but not impossible.
+Changing dysfunctional behavior is difficult but not impossible.
 If we as a nation have to move ahead and build the country of our dreams, we have to use politics as a medium to ensure that government remains sensitive and accountable to the people.
 We come back to the same question.
 Who will take this country into the era of prosperity, economic growth, sustained development and all round progress?

 It will have to be a collective effort.
 We will have to work together with a common goal in mind.
 We have come a long way but journey by no means is over.
 It is important to make this growth sustainable.
 India has large productive and young population as her asset.